srct/srctweb/README.md

 * Set up the documents with actual files
 * Write Usage Policy
 * Figure out intellectual property with GMU
-* Some sort of a calendar plugin for the calendar page
 * Add stuff to the events page-- same idea as meeting page, forms, pagination, and RSS
 * Requires being able to log in in order for the secretary to take notes, etc
 * footer is not responsive